khronokernel/OpenCore-Asus-X299/README.md

 * Sleep
 * USB power(Including iPad Pro 12.9 Charging!)
 * CPU Power Management
-* iTunes and Netflix
+* iTunes, Netflix and all other DRM-based content
-* Handoff, AirDrop and all Apple services
+* Handoff, AirDrop, Apple Watch Unlock and all other Apple services
 * [Display Brightness and Volume with Apple Keyboard](https://github.com/the0neyouseek/MonitorControl/releases)
-* CPU Name
 * Boot Chime to internal speaker(hooked up a genuine PowerMac speaker!)
 * OpenCore GUI
   * Above 2 will require the resources folder to be populated with files from here: [OcBinaryData](https://github.com/acidanthera/OcBinaryData)